free-coffee/Trigger/Trigger/TRIGGER.md

 Data used for binding of function arguments.
 Members have the same name in json and code.

 "types":
-str: names of the argument types in their keywords seperated with '_'.
-These have to be predefined in Trigger.cpp/FuncDataTypes
+array of str: names of the argument types.
+These have to be predefined in Trigger.cpp/type_map

-"defaults":
+"values":
-array of any: used if not specified on creation.
+array of any: stored values with types in the same order.

 ## Standart applications: